Sora-yx/SA2-Skin-Selector/README.md

 To do it, you will need ``Texture Editor`` from [SA Tools](https://mm.reimuhakurei.net/SA%20Tools%20x64.7z).
 Some skins come with a Stage Select Map icon (look for a ``stageMap.pak`` file / folder, or a custom name if the skin mod was using those), then you can extract the character icon using Texture Editor.
 If the skin didn't have any custom icon, you will have to be creative and make something custom yourself.

-Once you have the character icon extracted, you can open Texture Editor and select ``File -> New -> Pak.``
+Once you have the character icon extracted, you can open Texture Editor and select ``File -> New -> .PAK``

 ![tuto3](https://i.imgur.com/DR2xaO5.png)